ztachip/ztachip/Documentation/vliw_design.md

 Compared to standard assembly, there is also no memory load and store operation since all memory required are already moved to PCORE memory space by TensorEngine at the instruction of mcore program.

-ztachip VLIW compiler is very effective at translating pcore codes to its assembly.
+From example above, we can see a single VLIW instruction can be equivalent to more than 10 standard assembly instructions (if including memory calculation and memory load/store)

-Convolution operator was shown to operate at >90% efficiency with VLIW.
+Convolution operator was shown to operate at >90% efficiency (including memory access overhead) with ztachip VLIW.